jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ## Quaternions

-A **quaternion** is an extension of a complex number where two additional imaginary numbers are used to extend from a 2D space to a 4D space.
+A **quaternion** is an extension of a complex number where we add two additional imaginary numbers.
 The general form of a quaternion is

 $$ q = w + xi + yj + zk, $$